stuartsierra/component/README.md

 application, providing clear boundaries between different parts of a system.
 Components offer some encapsulation, in the sense of grouping together related entities.
 Each component receives references only to the things it needs, avoiding unnecessary shared state.
+Instead of reaching through multiple levels of nested maps, a component can have everything it needs at most one map lookup away.

 Instead of having mutable state (atoms, refs, etc.) scattered throughout different namespaces, all the stateful parts of an